-Two create swirls (and also “poofs” atop my layer cakes, such as this) of frosting, I like to use a large plain round piping tip (Ateco #809)–the bigger the better, really.
-I topped the “Cloud 9” cupcakes with, well, our Cloud 9 Twinkle Sprinkle Medley, because it just seemed like the perfect fit (not just the name, of course).
-I actually named that sprinkle medley Cloud 9 because I could see it atop swirls of marshmallow frosting ☁.
+Two create swirls (and also "poofs" atop my layer cakes, such as this) of frosting, I like to use a large plain round piping tip (Ateco #809)--the bigger the better, really.
+Then top with a dash of your favourite sprinkles! ☁.

 Let's make these sky-high delights!